stkenny/stkenny.github.io/_posts/2015-10-28-android-map.markdown

 }
 {% endhighlight %}

 The marker shows the number of objects.
-Clicking on the marker displays the placename, and clicking on this again opens the device's browser and displays the objects in the repository that contain that placename in their metadata.
-The screenshots below show the application running in a Nexus 5 emulator.

 ![User's location and the place markers displayed on the map]({{ site.url }}/assets/android_map_example.png)

+Clicking on the marker displays the placename.

 ![Place title links to Repository search]({{ site.url }}/assets/android_map_marker.png)

+Clicking on the title opens the device's browser and displays the objects in the repository that contain that placename in their metadata.

 ![Nearby objects displayed in Repository]({{ site.url }}/assets/android_map_results.png)

+The screenshots above show the working application running on an emulator of a Nexus 5.

 [android-map]:                https://developers.google.com/maps/documentation/android-api/start
 [android-location-updates]:   http://developer.android.com/training/location/receive-location-updates.html